scheerio/slack-links-site-generator/README.md

 - See all the links shown in the React client (this is the fun part).
 No more losing track of links!
 - To update the links, just run the script again using the new exported data.

-Note: This project is very careful to avoid extracting any actual message text, internal files, etc., as this would be a problem!
-It only extracts publicly available links which are safe to display on a generated site.
+Note: When dealing with data like this, it's easy to feel concerned.
+This project is very careful to avoid extracting any actual message text, internal files, or other potentially private or sensitive information.
+This would be a problem indeed!
+It only extracts publicly available links to display on a generated site, for example, YouTube links or links to articles from Google.

 ## Instructions to Generate Your Own Slack Links Site